TechnologyAdvice/fixd/README.md

 # Fixd

-Fixd is a JavaScript utility for creating better fixtures.
-Fixtures created with Fixd are stored in the library and, when needed, are created as non-referenced, frozen instances to prevent side effects in testing data.
+Fixd is a JavaScript library for creating reference-free, immutable/frozen objects.
+It supports immutability on all native types, including deeply nested objects and arrays.

 ## Installation